Azure/azure-event-hubs/readme.md

             alt="follow on Twitter"></a>
 </p></h1>

-Azure Event Hubs is a hyper-scale data ingestion service that collects and stores trillions of events from websites, apps, IoT devices, and any stream of data.
-To learn more, please visit our [marketing page](https://azure.microsoft.com/services/event-hubs/).

 We're happy to host our client SDKs and integrations here on GitHub as free, open-source projects.
 We currently support:

 * [.NET](https://github.com/azure/azure-event-hubs-dotnet)